 This wonderful story reminds us that, at a certain point, we no longer look to the future hoping for excitement or novelty as often as we look into the past for comfort and reassurance, or, if we are honest, with regret.
 Alice Munro’s ‘Queenie’ once read, ripples through our minds, reminding us of those times, gone forever, that mean the world to us.

 “The Three Strangers” is a short story by Thomas Hardy, published as a serial in 1883.
 The story is set in 1820s pastoral England and is one of Hardy’s ‘Wessex Tales’.

 SETTING OF “THE THREE STRANGERS”

-Reading this story now, nigh on 200 years after it’s set, this setting feels almost mythical.
+Reading this story now, nigh on 200 years after it’s set, the setting of “The Three Strangers” feels almost mythical.

-This is partly achieved by language no longer in use:
+This is partly achieved by language no longer in common use:

 - grassy and furzy downs

 Then there’s the reference to an actual mythical/legendary person: Nebuchadrezzar the second lived 630–562 BC.
 He was the Chaldean king of Babylon from 605 until his death.
-I don’t know enough about the Bible to infer any other deeper meaning.
+I don’t know enough about the Bible to infer meaning.
 But others have looked deep into it:

 References to Timon, Nebuchadnezzar, and Belshazzar are made not only because these are figures from the distant past but also because their abuses of power can be compared to that of the hangman, whose every action is lawful but derived from an inhumane system of justice.The Victorian Web, quoting a scholar named Brady.